elucidsoft/dotnet-stellar-sdk/README.md

 - Sample Application

 ## Quick Start
-To install using Nuget run 'Install-Package stellar-dotnetcore-sdk -Version 1.0.0' or install the Nuget package from Visual Studio.
+To install using Nuget run `Install-Package stellar-dotnetcore-sdk -Version 1.0.0` or install the Nuget package from Visual Studio.

 ## Documentation
 Read the API [Reference Documentation](https://elucidsoft.github.io/dotnetcore-stellar-sdk/) for more information about the API.
 For more guidance Stellar.org has documentation that is specific to their [Javascript API](https://www.stellar.org/developers/js-stellar-sdk/reference/) but usage is very similar.